thejpster/website/content/blog/blog-2024-09-29/index.md

 ## Cortex-M55

+The [Arm Cortex-M55](https://developer.arm.com/Processors/Cortex-M55) has a 4-stage pipeline and supports supporting Armv8.1-M with Mainline Extensions.
+According [to this white-paper](https://armkeil.blob.core.windows.net/developer/Files/pdf/white-paper/introduction-to-arm-cortex-m55-processor.pdf), it only has limited dual-issue support and thus doesn't count as a *superscalar* processor.

-The Cortex-M55 is interesting because it optionally has M-Profile Vector Extensions (MVE), also known as Helium.
+The Cortex-M55 is interesting because it optionally has M-Profile Vector Extensions (MVE), with the specific implementation known as *Helium*.
+These are *single-instruction-multiple-data* (SIMD) instructions, similar to *Neon* on the larger Application-profile Arm cores, or SSE on an Intel CPU.
+Yes, Helium is a lighter version of Neon.
+The Brits do love a good pun (and this is coming from the company that decided the smaller version of an Arm instruction was a Thumb instruction...)

 Our target is still `thumbv8m.main-none-eabi` so that won't have changed from the Cortex-M33 plain build, so let's go right to tell LLVM we have a Cortex-M55.
+LLVM assumes we have both integer and floating-point MVE support, and the DSP extension.
 Note that using `-C opt-level=3` is important here, as that enables the auto-vectorisation optimisation.

 ```bash
 rustc sample.rs --emit asm --target=thumbv8m.main-none-eabi --edition 2021 --crate-type=rlib -C opt-level=3 -C target-cpu=cortex-m55